dferrell30/entra-phish-resistant-mfa/docs/deployment/01-full-deployment-guide.md

 This guide assumes:

-- You have Global Administrator access
+You have Global Administrator access
-- A break-glass account is created and excluded from Conditional Access
-- You are testing in a controlled or lab environment
-- Misconfiguration may result in administrative lockout
+A break-glass account is created and excluded from Conditional Access You are testing in a controlled or lab environment Misconfiguration may result in administrative lockout ☁️ Defender for Cloud Apps Considerations

----

-# ☁️ Defender for Cloud Apps Considerations

-> [!IMPORTANT]
+[!IMPORTANT]
-> Defender for Cloud Apps session controls can interfere with phishing-resistant authentication if not configured carefully.
+Defender for Cloud Apps session controls can interfere with phishing-resistant authentication if not configured carefully.

----

-## 🧠 Key Concept
+🧠 Key Concept

-:contentReference[oaicite:0]{index=0} acts as a proxy when session controls are applied.
+Microsoft Defender for Cloud Apps acts as a proxy when session controls are applied.

 This means:

 - Authentication traffic may be intercepted
 - FIDO2 (YubiKey) flows can be impacted

----

 ## ⚠️ Known Risks

-### Session Control + FIDO2
+Session Control + FIDO2

 If you enable:

-- Conditional Access App Control (session control)
+Conditional Access App Control (session control)

 You may experience: